surifirstpin/biplus_documentation/version.3/Admin Settings.md

 BiPlus Administrative settings allows you to customize BiPlus for your Organisation.

-Here is how it get started with administrative settings and its features.
+Here is how to get started with administrative settings and its features.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/d61beb27f6c032b0573919bc8b1806668f9b6d97/images/full_admin1.png)